-NOTE: ProtonMail may use different SSL certificates for our subdomains, the information below only pertains to our main site protonmail.com
+NOTE: ProtonMail may use different SSL/TLS certificates for our subdomains.
+The information below pertains only to our main site protonmail.com.

-For HTTPS, each website has a SSL certificate that is verified by a trusted certificate authority.
-The certificate authority that vouches for ProtonMail is QuoVadis Trustlink Schweiz AG.
-A modern browser should automatically check the validity of the certificate of a HTTPS protected website and alert you if it detects something untrustworthy.
-For the uber security conscious users who want to manually check, the fingerprints of our certificate are:
+For HTTPS to work, each website must have an SSL/TLS certificate that is verified by a trusted certificate authority.
+The certificate authority that vouches for ProtonMail is SwissSign AG.
+A modern browser should automatically check the validity of the certificate of an HTTPS-protected website and alert you if it detects something untrustworthy.
+For the uber-security-conscious users who want to check manually, the fingerprints of our certificate are:

 - Click on the menu (⋮) displayed on the top right corner after the browser address bar.

 - Click More tools > Developer Tools.

 - Select the Security tab.
 Click on View Certificate and go to Details.
 You will find the certificate details with fingerprints at the bottom.

 In Details, show All and verify the Thumbprint matches the one above (make sure you are looking at the certificate for protonmail.com, not SwissSign AG).

 To check the fingerprint in Firefox: